soxidus/Boardgame-Bot/README.md

 ### Get your own Telegram Bot!

 Have a chat with the BotFather and create your own bot.
-If you don't know what I mean by that, have a look here: [Bots: An introduction for developers](https://core.telegram.org/bots#botfather)
+If you don't know what I mean by that, have a look here: [Bots: An introduction for developers](https://core.telegram.org/bots#botfather).
 The Botfather is going to give you a token for your bot.
 Hold on to that, you're going to need it!

+You can also register the commands your bot should know with the Botfather (use /setcommands).
+This is not necessary, but useful if you want to see autocomplete options while typing commands.
+You can copy-paste the list of commands from the top of [src/commands.py](src/commands.py).

 ### Configuration